drumrollhq/E.A.K./README.md

   bower install
 ```

+Note: E.A.K. is a pretty big project, and can take a long time to clone.
+If you want to speed things up, you can clone with `git clone --recursive --depth 25 https://github.com/drumrollhq/E.A.K..git` to only download recent history.

 ## Building
 OK.
 That was a lot of stuff to install.
 Hopefully now, we're ready to build E.A.K.